The Best Landscape Fabrics of 2023

 Each type has its own benefits depending on the application, so think about whether you are looking to protect a flower bed, vegetable garden, or a walkway when deciding on the best weed control solution for your next landscaping project.

-Q: How does landscape fabric let water through?
+Q. How does landscape fabric let water through?

 Landscape fabric is designed to block out UV radiation as well as prevent weed seeds from growing, but this weed barrier fabric allows water and some air to pass through.
-This is possible due to construction of the fabric.
+This is possible due to the construction of the fabric.

 Even thick and durable fabric is either woven or has perforated holes to allow water to seep into the ground, though it should be noted that some fabrics can greatly reduce the flow of water, leading to standing puddles after big rainstorms.

-Q: Is filter fabric the same as landscape fabric?
+Q. Is filter fabric the same as landscape fabric?

 Filter fabric is a similar product to landscape fabric, but it’s usually thinner and doesn’t have the same UV resistance, leaving it susceptible to premature degradation.
-To protect your flower beds, invest in thick landscape fabric that will be able to block the weeds and stand up to the sun and rain.
+To protect your flower beds, invest in thick and durable fabric that will be able to block the weeds and stand up to the sun and rain.

-Q: Do you put soil on top of landscape fabric?
+Q. Do you put soil on top of landscape fabric?

 In most cases, landscape fabric is laid down and secured over the soil in a garden or around the base of a tree or bush in the yard.
 After the installation, you can put mulch on top of the landscape fabric to protect the fabric from foot traffic and UV rays.
 You also can use gravel or crushed rock as the top layer.

-Q: What do you put under landscape fabric?
+Q. What do you put under landscape fabric?